loicmasson2/Cloud-select/README.md

 - error handling when the api is not returning any results
 - error handling when the api is not working
 - being able to select several providers or several regions when filtering
+- display which filters are currently applied
+- no github actions for frontend but would be quite similar to the back end one, for formatting, linting and test
+- could be made responsive
+- axios interceptors to change from snake case to camelCase
+- couldn't manage to test moving from one page to another
 - add cypress for End to End
 - add react-styleguidist